dukt/social/README.md

 ## Features

-- Visitors can social login and register with their favorite social gateway
+- Visitors can social login and register with their favorite social provider
 - Craft users can link to and unlink from accounts they want to be able to social login with
-- When registering with a social gateway, the user's profile is automatically filled with the data retrieved from his social account
+- When registering with a social provider, the user's profile is automatically filled with the data retrieved from his social account
 - You can decide which social account fields will map with Craft user fields through config variables

 ## Gateways